-The European Banking Authority (EBA) expressly designated three types of card-not-present payments that are outside the scope RTS SCA:
+The European Banking Authority (EBA) has explicitly designated the following three types of payments as being out of scope with respect to strong authentication standards:

 Merchant initiated transactions (including variable subscriptions)

 Payments for which the amount is not initially known.
-These payments are made when the card holder is not present, using a saved card.
+These are payments made when the cardholder is not present, using stored card data.

 One leg payments

-When the customer's bank or the merchant's bank are outside the EU, no authentication will be carried on.
+When the payer's bank or the merchant's bank is outside the EU, no authentication will be performed.

-Mail & Telephone orders and are not considerer electronic payments.
+Payments by mail and telephone are not considered electronic payments.

 Fixed amount subscriptions

-A customer can choose to whitelist a merchant they trust in order to avoid authentication for future payments
+A payer can choose to add a merchant to their list of trusted beneficiaries to avoid authentication for future payments.

-TRA exemption from the issuing bank: The card issuer can apply a TRA exemption even if you did not request for it.
-We advice you to send additional information in your payment request enhances the likelihood of getting this exemption.
+Exemption initiated by the issuing bank: the card issuer can apply a TRA (Transaction Risk Analysis) exemption even if you have not requested it.
+We advise you to send additional data in your payment request in order to increase the chances of obtaining this exemption.